ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 Ensure that you meet the following hardware or software requirements:
 - Linux management server from where you can run the build CLI tool (Linux workstation or VM).
-  - x86 architecture (recommended 2 CPUs/4GB memory or more)
+  - x86 or s390x architecture (recommended 2 CPUs/4GB memory or more)
   - Ubuntu 20.04 or 18.04 (64 bit)
   - Python 3.8 (Python 2.x is not supported)
 - Access to GitHub, for hosting the source code.